 Histone H3 genes: Groundbreaking work uncovered novel point mutations of highly conserved chromatin remodeling genes H3F3A, HIST1H3B and HIST1H3C, all resulting in a lysine to methionine substitution at residue 27 (K27M), which have since been reported in 70-96% of DIPG specimens.
 These same mutations are observed in pediatric high-grade gliomas at other midline locations but are uncommon in cortical pediatric high-grade gliomas and in adult high-grade gliomas.

-Recent WHO re-classification with other 'Mid Line Gliomas' has termed any tumour with the H3 K27M mutation DIPG...when dependent on location and exact region there may well be other mutations and deletions to consider regarding any targeted treatment.
+The recent WHO re-classification (2021) includes DIPG in the group term of Diffuse Midline Glioma, H3 K27 - Altered referencing any mid-line tumour with the H3 K27M mutation as a phenotypically and molecularly defined set of tumors ...DIPG remains anotomically dependent on location and exact pontine region , elsewhere there may well be other mutations and deletions to consider regarding any targeted treatment.

-Activin A receptor, type I (ACVR1) gene: Approximately 20% of DIPG cases have activating mutations in the ACVR1 gene, with most occurring concurrently with H3.3 mutations.
+Activin A receptor, type I (ACVR1) gene: Approximately 20% of DIPG cases have activating mutations in the ACVR1 gene.
+Patients harbouring ACVR1 mutations are predominantly female (approx. 2:1), and have a younger age of onset (approx. 5 years) and longer overall survival time (approx. 15 months) compared with wild-type tumours.
+ACVR1 mutations also strongly co-segregate with K27M mutations in the gene encoding histone H3.1 (HIST1H3B), which themselves are now reported to represent an accumulated 22% of DIPG with most occurring concurrently with H3.3 mutations.
 Germline mutations in ACVR1 also cause the autosomal dominant syndrome fibrodysplasia ossificans progressiva (FOP), although there is no cancer predisposition in FOP.

 Receptor tyrosine kinase amplification: PDGFRA amplification occurs in approximately 30% of cases, with lower rates of amplification observed for some other receptor tyrosine kinases (e.g., MET and IGF1R).